Kindness towards others should be second only to Self-Kindness.

-Being honest and facing our own fears can be one of the highest acts of kindness towards ourselves.
-What other actions define self-kindness for you?
-Lately, I’ve been cultivating the art of boredom and this is an act of self kindness for me because I don’t usually allow myself time to “be lazy” or JUST BE.
-It is freeing, to sit in a chair or lay on the ground and daydream, just watch the birds, observing the world as it “passes by”!
+An honest approach toward facing our fears can be one of our highest acts of self-kindness.
+What other actions define kindness for you?
+One way I’ve experimented is through cultivating the art of boredom as an act of self-kindness because I don’t usually allow myself time to “be lazy” or JUST BE.
+Freedom is kindness.
+To sit in a chair or lay on the ground and daydream, watch the birds, observe the world as it “passes by”!
 During this time of COVID, I’ve allowed myself space and time to cultivate this with less guilt.
 Non-Judgement is Kindness.
-The world is not really passing, I’m just playing an observer role, which removes me from having to judge, think, solve problems, or change anything…I just get to be and that is one of the greatest acts of self-kindness we can gift ourselves, especially right now.
+The world is not really passing, I’m just playing the observer role, which removes me from having to judge, think, solve problems, or change anything…I get to be and that is one of the greatest acts of self-kindness we can gift ourselves, especially right now.
 When we feel love and kindness toward others, it not only makes others feel loved and cared for, but it helps us also to develop inner happiness and peace.- Dalai Lama

 Kindness can sometimes be a hard choice to make!
 But never forget, it is always our choice to be kind.

-Haven’t you ever had a really crappy day and someone just gave you the most genuine smile, held a door for you or gave you a small compliment that really changed your attitude for a moment or even for the rest of the day?
+Haven’t you ever had a really crappy day and someone just gave you the most genuine smile, held a door for you, or gave you a small compliment that really changed your attitude for a moment or even for the rest of the day?